lorand-ibm/employment-services-ui/src/README.md

-# Blog template
+# Landing template

 ## Usage

-Simply copy the files into your project, or one of the [example applications](https://github.com/mui-org/material-ui/tree/next/examples), and import and use the `Blog` component.
+Simply copy the files into your project, or one of the [example applications](https://github.com/mui-org/material-ui/tree/next/examples), and import and use the `Landing` component.

 ## Demo